-This statement demonstrates that the significance of Hatton House and the original section of Block C resides in their historical and aesthetic interest, more so for Hatton House.
-Continuing development of the school within the PDA area for both Heritage Assets, has eroded the setting of these Heritage Assets.
+This statement demonstrates that the significance of Hatton House, Block C and the library resides in their historical and aesthetic interest, more so for Hatton House, which also includes architectural interest.
+Continuing development of the school within the PDA area for Hatton House and the other buildings within the curtilage, has eroded the setting of these Heritage Assets and those within its curtilage, externally and internally.